Danny Barnes (baseball)

-Daniel J. Barnes (born October 21, 1989) is an American former professional baseball pitcher who is currently an assistant coach for the New York Mets of Major League Baseball (MLB).
+Daniel Jonathan Barnes (born October 21, 1989) is an American former professional baseball pitcher who is currently strategy coach for the New York Mets of Major League Baseball (MLB).
 He played in MLB for 3 seasons with the Toronto Blue Jays.

 High school and college

 Barnes attended Manhasset Secondary School in Manhasset, New York, where he earned four varsity letters.
 As a senior, he posted an 8–1 win–loss record, 0.80 earned run average (ERA), and 103 strikeouts in 58 innings pitched.

 After graduation, he attended Princeton University, and played three seasons for the Princeton Tigers while majoring in economics.
 In 2008, Barnes made 12 appearances, four of which were starts, and posted a 2–4 record, 4.58 ERA, and 37 strikeouts in 371/3 innings.
 Injuries limited him to just 82/3 innings in 2009.
 In 2010, Barnes made nine starts for the Tigers, and pitched to a 1–3 record, 5.14 ERA, and 40 strikeouts in 49 innings.